 (Written by Pamela McLean)

-I'm the person behind Dadamac.
+I'm the person behind Dadamac in the UK and online.
 I describe Dadamac as my work - but that doesn't mean it's my "paid employment".
 It's bigger than me, which is why it needs a name beyond my name.
-It's a reflection of where I've directed my energy, interests, creativity, and personal resources since the turn of the century - and can be explored via http://www.dadamac.net/home
+It's a reflection of where I've directed my energy, interests, creativity, and personal resources since 2000 - interests that can be explored via http://www.dadamac.net/home

 I live in SE London.
 I'm an experienced, qualified teacher, and a grateful graduate of the Open University (OU) - two strong influences on Dadamac.
 Thanks to the OU I'm a systems thinker, and, since the late 1970s, a practical investigator into relationships between computers and people (especially regarding new approaches and opportunities for teaching and learning).

 My work pulls together education, development, the world of work, the impact of the Internet, and much more besides.
 I see life as a learning journey.
 I see the present as a time of enormous (often invisible) deep changes.
 I believe that the more we can "rub minds" and share what we know the better it will be for us as we go hurtling into an unknown and uncharted future.

 I have been asking myself questions, doing practical stuff to explore the answers, and then writing or teaching about it since the late 1970s.

 Back then I was an infant teacher and was often invited to speak about my innovative work exploring the role of microcomputers through programs she wrote herself.
 My contributions to the lecture circuit reach back to CAL 81 (symposium on Computer Assisted Learning) and the 1981 Micro Computer Show at Wembly Conference Centre.

 Fast forward to the present century